Configuration¶

 ``window``

-Rolling window length :math:`W \\geq 1`.
-Rule of thumb: :math:`W
+Rolling window length $W \\geq 1$.
+Rule of thumb: $W

-\\geq 2n` keeps the sample covariance well-posed before truncation.
+\\geq 2n$ keeps the sample covariance well-posed before truncation.

 ``n_factors``

-Number of latent factors :math:`k \\geq 1`. :math:`k = 1`
+Number of latent factors $k \\geq 1$. $k = 1$

 finer correlation structure at the cost of higher estimation noise.